Zigistry/build_zig_zon_parser/README.md

 # High performance Zig build.zig.zon parser

-This uses no regex.h, just uses loops.
+This uses no regex, just uses loops.

 ## How to use?